graphile/crystal/postgraphile/website/postgraphile/postgresql-indexes.md

 You should consider integrating something like this into your CI tests to ensure that all your foreign keys are indexed.

+Our [pgRITA.com](https://pgrita.com) tool will also help you spot this kind of issue and more; it has a free usage tier with some essentials and is also included in certain sponsorship tiers.